Low End Mac Reader Specials

-From a strictly hardware standpoint, the two things that would make the Classic a Compromised Mac are the complete lack of an expansion slot and the unique memory card used to bring the Classic to 2 MB and beyond.
-The SE could take an accelerator, video card, or ethernet card in its expansion slot; but the newer, cheaper Classic couldn't.
-And without the special memory card, the Classic was forever limited to 1 MB of memory.
+From a strictly hardware standpoint, the two things that would make the Classic a Second Class Mac are the complete lack of an expansion slot and the unique memory card used to bring the Classic to 2 MB and beyond.
+The SE can take an accelerator, video card, or ethernet card in its expansion slot; the newer, cheaper Classic has no such slot.
+And without a special memory card, the Classic is forever limited to 1 MB of memory.

 The real question is this: What in the world was Apple doing releasing an 8 MHz computer in 1990?
-Back in 1984, that was fast.
+When the first Mac came out in 1984, that was fast.
 It was still decent performance when the Plus came out in 1986 and the SE in 1987.
 But in 1990?

 Let's look at the Mac line when the Classic was introduced: